 Patricia Ann Dunlavy

-Ann is the president and general manger of Lincoln Caverns where she focuses on education and outreach with youth groups and school students.
-A life-long Girl Scout, Ann served as a board member for Hemlock Girl Scout Council and still servers a troop leader for Troop 40114.
+Ann is the president and general manager of Lincoln Caverns where she focuses on education and outreach with youth groups and school students.
+A life-long Girl Scout, Ann served as a board member for Hemlock Girl Scout Council and still serves as troop leader for Troop 40114.